JiheneGouider/Wealth-of-Nations-Excel-and-Tableau-Project/README.md

 # Wealth of Nations Dataset Visualization Project 📊

 Welcome to the Wealth of Nations Dataset Visualization Project!
-This project focuses on analyzing and visualizing different indicators from the Wealth of Nations dataset.
+This project focuses on analyzing and visualizing different economic indicators from the Wealth of Nations dataset.

 ## Overview